How to clean uPVC windows

-All of the above can have a damaging effect on your uPVC windows.
-The liquids above can discolour, erode or remove the finishes, so be extra careful if you are using these near your windows.
+All of the above can have a damaging effect on your uPVC windows or conservatory.
+The liquids above can discolour, erode or remove the finish, so be extra careful if you are using these near your products.

 - I have draughty windows – what should I do?